Who makes up UON Alumni?

 Committee (AAC) is a legal body established under provisions of the University of Newcastle Act.
-It is a group of graduates elected by their peers to represent the alumni community.
+It is a group of alumni elected by their peers to represent the alumni community.
 The committee has an advisory role to the University Council on all matters relevant to alumni and partners with the External Relations Office to support alumni development.
 Meet the 2014 committee here.
-All graduates of the University of Newcastle can stand for election to this committee at the Annual General Meeting, held in October.
+All alumni of the University of Newcastle can stand for election to this committee at the Annual General Meeting, held in October.
 If you would like more information about the AAC or to attend a meeting, please email Alumni-President@newcastle.edu.au